open-horizon/anax/doc/managed_workloads.md

 * `HZN_RAM`: The quantity of RAM (in MB) that the container is restricted to use.
 * `HZN_CPUS`: The quantity of CPU cores that the host device advertises.
 Note that the system may restrict scheduling services on a subset of the total available cores or may prioritize work on those cores.

-This environment variable is only set if a pattern as used to register the edge node with.
+This environment variable is only set if a pattern was used to register the edge node with.
 This is not set when using `hzn dev service start` to start the service (because there is no pattern at that point):

 * `HZN_PATTERN`: The pattern that was deployed on this edge node, if any.